BlueSkyInnovations/Maui-IssueRepro-Base/README.md

 Base .NET MAUI Shell Application meant for reproducing issues

 # Introduction
 While working with .NET MAUI, we experienced a lot of issues.
 Looking at the reported issues within the .NET MAUI repository helps a lot.
 But sometimes it is necessary to report an issue ourselves.
 Of course we are aware of the fact that sometimes an issue could arise from its circumstances.
-Out apps are based on AppShell for instance.
+Our apps are based on AppShell for instance.
 Also we are using the integrated dependency injection, sometimes Font Icons as well as other stuff.

 So we created a base .NET MAUI Shell Application that includes most of our specific development strategies to be used in case we need to provide a repository that shows how to reproduce an issue we may have found.